 Review your goals often.
 Check in daily or weekly to see how you are doing.
 If you’re having trouble with a particular goal, modify it a bit.
 Don’t feel like a failure, simply realize that you might not have been as realistic as you thought.
 Revise when needed.
 It’s totally okay!
 Secret #2: Flexibility is key to keeping your goals.
 The more rigid you feel about a goal, especially a challenging goal, the less likely you’ll keep it.

-Reward is my favorite part.
-For our healthy eating goal, the reward might be a fancy dessert on Sunday (I do this), or a piece of really good chocolate (I do this too), or it could be something not food-related, like watching your favorite television show, seeing a movie, spending an afternoon shopping with a friend.
+Reward is the best part.
+For the healthy eating goal, the reward might be a fancy dessert on Sunday, or it could be something not food-related, like watching your favorite television show, seeing a movie, spending an afternoon shopping with a friend, or picking up fresh flowers.
 Whatever you think would be a great reward for meeting your goal.

 T stands for Timetable or Timely.

-If the S.M.A.R.T. method isn’t appealing to you, I’ve got another one to recommend.
+If the S.M.A.R.T. method isn’t appealing to you, here’s another one to consider.
 It works well because there isn’t anything to remember that you didn’t learn already in grade school.
 It’s based on the basic journalism questions: Who, What, When, Where, Why, How?

-For this example, let’s say we’ve made the goal to go on a fun family vacation.
+For this example, let’s say you’ve made the goal to go on a fun family vacation.

 Who is involved in this goal?
 The whole family — Mom, Dad, kids, and maybe even Grandma and Grandpa.

 What is your goal?
 A family vacation.

 Also, what do you need to complete your goal?
 Make a list: passports, airline tickets, hotel reservations, advance tickets for concerts, time off work, luggage, etc.